 In preparing the AAP, careful consideration is given to all comments and views expressed by the public, whether given as verbal testimony at the public hearing or submitted in writing during the review and comment period.
-The City has not received any public comments that were not accepted or incorporated into the AAP in some fashion.
+The final document will have a section that presents all comments, plus explanations why any comments were not accepted (if applicable).
+To-date, the City has not received any public comments that were not accepted or incorporated into the AAP in some fashion.